Essentials of Repentance

 - Not being concerned with what pleases Allah Almighty

-You need to be honest and sincere in your tawbah and careful of your future actions.
+In order to gain closeness to Allah Almighty, we need to be honest and sincere in our tawbah and more vigilant of our actions.

 What is the formula for repentance?